 Again, we have missed an opportunity here to extend the park to cater for the growing needs of the community.
 We are boxing people in.
 We are talking about urban infill, but we are not balancing what that looks like.
-I wonder whether the mention of Common Ground is an afterthought of this motion being brought forward.
-It is really disappointing to see this motion not get up.
+I wonder if the mention of Common Grounds is an afterthought of this motion.
+I wonder if that is an afterthought, because this motion was brought forward.
+It is really disappointing again to see this motion not get up.
 Once again, I thank Mr Cain for his strong advocacy and his strong support, and I hope that community expectations prevail in this case.